AdobeDocs/analytics.en/help/implement/launch/overview.md

 ---
-title: Implement Adobe Analytics with Adobe Experience Platform Tags
+title: Implement Adobe Analytics with Analytics extension
-description: Learn how to implement Adobe Analytics using tags
+description: Learn how to implement Adobe Analytics using tags and Analytics extension
 feature: Launch Implementation
 exl-id: 52990731-8a68-4779-ad42-6ec94b0aabd1
 ---